jimmyangel/jimmyangel.github.io/_posts/2015-12-10-Rikitraki-intro-1.md

 On my next post, I will continue describing the functions shown in the menu bar.
 In the meantime please go ahead and explore the site, and send me your feedback.

 Ah, and when you find a bug, I would really appreciate if you let me know.
-The site is deisnged to work on modern browser both on PCs and mobile but I have limited ability to test a bunch of combinations.
+The site is designed to work on modern browser both on PCs and mobile but I have limited ability to test a bunch of combinations.
 So if you see something weird, please send me a message.

 Until my next post...